 - Sleep training at ages younger than 6-7 months may mean a child struggles with short naps making them fussy and tired throughout the day.

-Baby Sleep Trainer is here to help you and your baby on your sleep training journey with various resources from detailed blogs, videos to help you understand more about how sleep training works, and hands on support from when you start sleep training all the way until you’re done with process.
+Baby Sleep Trainer is here to help you and your baby on your sleep training journey.
 While sleep training may seem overwhelming, with a clear plan and adequate support, the experience can be a lot less frustrating than many families worry it will be!
+And if you’d like more age-specific advice for your baby, sign up for my newsletter!